What Happens to Minors if They are Charged with Forgery?

 Juvenile forgery cases are much like adult forgery cases.

-As outlined below, most criminal cases, including most juvenile cases, settle out of court.
+As outlined below, most criminal cases, including juvenile cases, settle out of court.
 So, a Georgia criminal defense lawyer must be a good litigator as well as a good negotiator.
 Attorneys must reduce the amount of evidence prosecutors can use at trial and attack the state’s evidence.
 Then, an attorney must leverage these defenses during plea negotiations.
 These plea deals usually include reduced charges and/or a reduced penalty.

 The Pretrial Process